MMS Milk Paint gave this old table, new life!

 I did about 3, letting it dry very well in between.

-Three sounds like a lot but it was very thin.
+Three sounds like a lot but see how thin it is?

 The finish was not slick at all so the paint stuck pretty well.